 water after a camp fire, encourage your kids to get arty in the garden doing whatever works in your available space.

 If you’ve loved getting closer to nature in your own garden, it’s time to take things a step further with really wild adventures in the great outdoors.
-See Go Wild Outside.
+See 30 Ideas to Go Wild Outside.

 Start small with mini adventures and who knows where you’ll end up?
 Kids of the Wild will be with you all the way with help and advice.

-If you still need reasons to get into the wild, check out my post Wild Kids rock – 11 reasons to get into the wild NOW.
+If you still need reasons to get into the wild, check out 11 Reasons to Get Into The Wild NOW.